jeetsukumaran/DendroPy/doc/source/tutorial/dataobjects.rst

 Customizing Data Creation and Reading
 =====================================
 When specifying a data source from which to create or populate data objects using the :meth:`get_from_*()`, :meth:`read_from_*()`, or passing a data source stream to a constructor, you can also specify keyword arguments that provide fine-grained control over how the data source is parsed.
-Some of these keyword arguments apply generally, regardless of the format of the data source or the data object being created, while others are specific to the data object type or the data source format.
+Some of these keyword arguments apply generally, regardless of the schema of the data source or the data object being created, while others are specific to the data object type or the data source schema.

 Probably the most import general keyword is the ``taxon_set`` keyword, which passes a |TaxonSet| object to the parser to use to manage all taxon definitions and reference in the data source.
 If not specified, every time a data source is parsed, at least one new |TaxonSet| object will be created for each definition of taxa (e.g., a NEXUS "TAXA" block), and all taxon definitions or references in the data source will be mapped to |Taxon| objects within that |TaxonSet| object.